Waitomo Caves

 • You cannot access the caves without purchasing a guided tour.

-• All tours run on a schedule, with no exceptions.
+• All tours operate on a scheduled basis, with no exceptions.

-• There are restrooms, a café and restaurant, and free Wi-Fi.
+• The facility offers restrooms, a café, a restaurant, and complimentary Wi-Fi.

 • The caves may be cold, and they are wet and slippery, so dress appropriately.